Mohammed Rafi

 Mohammed Rafi (24 December 1924 – 31 July 1980) was an Indian playback singer.
-He is considered to have been one of the greatest and most influential singers of the Indian subcontinent.
+He is considered to have been one of the greatest and most influential singers of India.
 Rafi was notable for his versatility and range of voice; his songs varied from fast, peppy numbers to patriotic songs, sad numbers to highly romantic songs, qawwalis to ghazals and bhajans to classical songs.
 He was known for his ability to mould his voice to the persona and style of the actor lip-syncing the song on screen in the movie.
 He received six Filmfare Awards and one National Film Award in India.
-In 1967, he was honored with the Padma Shri award by the Government of India.
+In 1967, the Government of India honored him with the fourth highest civilian award, the Padma Shri.
 In 2001, Rafi was honoured with the "Best Singer of the Millennium" title by Hero Honda and Stardust magazine.
 In 2013, Rafi was voted for the Greatest Voice in Hindi Cinema in a CNN-IBN poll.

 He recorded songs for over a thousand Hindi films and in many Indian languages as well as some foreign languages, though primarily in Urdu and Punjabi, over which he had a strong command.
-He recorded as many as 7,000 songs throughout his career, spanning several languages such as Konkani, Assamese, Bhojpuri, Odia, Bengali, Marathi, Sindhi, Kannada, Gujarati, Tamil, Telugu, Magahi, Maithili, etc. Apart from Indian languages, he also sang in some foreign languages, including English, Persian, Arabic, Sinhala, Mauritian Creole, and Dutch.
+He recorded as many as 7,000 songs throughout his career, spanning several Indian languages such as Konkani, Assamese, Bhojpuri, Odia, Bengali, Marathi, Sindhi, Kannada, Gujarati, Tamil, Telugu, Magahi, Maithili, and many more.
+Apart from these, he also sang in some foreign languages, including English, Persian, Arabic, Sinhala, Mauritian Creole, and Dutch.